Fuji-Ya in Minneapolis closes: Minnesota's first sushi restaurant out at Lyn-Lake | City Pages

-This much we know: The Japanese dining institution has left its Minneapolis home at 600 W. Lake St. The building is currently bank-owned and for sale, says Adam Barrett, the listing agent with real estate firm Carlson Partners.
+This much we know: The sushi institution has left its Minneapolis home at 600 W. Lake St. The building is currently bank-owned and for sale, says Adam Barrett, the listing agent with real estate firm Carlson Partners.

 “Due to bank privacy regulations and rules, I can’t really give you information on Fuji-Ya, specifically," he tells us.